astroML/astroML/doc/index.rst

 astronomy.
-The astroML project was started in 2012 to accompany the book **Statistics, Data Mining, and Machine Learning in Astronomy** by Zeljko Ivezic, Andrew Connolly, Jacob VanderPlas, and Alex Gray, to be published in early 2013.
+The astroML project was started in 2012 to accompany the book **Statistics, Data Mining, and Machine Learning in Astronomy** by Zeljko Ivezic, Andrew Connolly, Jacob VanderPlas, and Alex Gray, to be published in late 2013.
+The table of contents is available
+here: :download:`here(pdf) <documents/DMbookTOC.pdf>`.

 .. include:: includes/big_toc_css.rst